-Analysis and performance evaluation, candidates draw upon knowledge and skills to evaluate and analyse their own or a peers performance in one activity.
+Analysis and performance evaluation, candidates draw upon knowledge and skills to evaluate and analyse their own or a peer's performance in one activity.

-To ensure the best possible grade is achieved it is expected the candidate participates in sport outside of school regularly to a good standard.
+To ensure the best possible grade, it is expected candidates participate in sport outside of school, regularly, and to a good standard.